paul-wolf/yewdoc-client/readme.md

 YEWDOC
 ======

 Yewdoc is a document editor that makes creating and editing text documents from the command line easier.

 It should be emphasised that it's for *text* documents: plain text, restructuredText, markdown, etc. It offers these features:

 * Filesystem transparency: the user doesn't need to know where files are stored.
 * Familiar commands: yewdoc has commands like 'ls', 'head', 'tail', that are familiar to most shell users.
 * Cloud storage for synchronising to multiple devices/workstations.
 * Document conversions: it will generate any format that pandoc is able to convert to/from.
 There is special support for generation of html and the use of templates.
-* Supports attachments: it supports attaching any file types but in particular graphics files that might be referenced in-line.
+* Supports attachments: it supports attaching any file types but in particular graphics files that might be referenced in-line by the document.
 * Integration with other command line utilities: you can do normal shell piping in and out, grep, etc.

 You might think of it as a personal wiki, though the capabilities go beyond that.
 The target users are those who prefer to work in a single context, such as command-line without the mental overhead of switching back and forth between a shell and the host OS GUI.
 When working regularly on the command line, it is a considerable annoyance to have to break out to use the host OS file management app to find files and use the mouse.
 Yewdoc lets the user seamlessly browse and operate on her collection of text files.
 These can be larger documents, notes, etc. Exporting to other formats is a easy and natural.

 It's possilbe to maintain text documents on a server and sync to any local device that supports Python (> 2.7) and one of the common *nix shells.

 Installation
 ============